anton-dorn/home_credit_default_prediction/README.md

 The SQL file consists of a feature engineering pipeline across 7 tables.
 In total, 142 new features were engineered and added to the main table via SQL.
 The final CSV file was used in a Python machine learning pipeline in Google Colab.

 ## Machine Learning Pipeline
-Missing values were identified and imputed.
-The dataframe was split into an 80% training set and 20% test set.
-A comparison of three models was conducted: Logistic Regression, GBMs and XGBoost.
+Missing values were identified and imputed with the value "Unknown".
+The dataframe was split into an 80% training set and 20% test set using stratified sampling to preserve the class distribution of the binary target variable.

-First, all models were trained on 30% of the training set and evaluated on the test set to ensure comparability.
-GBMs have extremely long training duration in Python, which is why a hyperparameter search on the full training set would require too many resources.
-Since this was part of a theoretical paper on GBMs and XGBoost, all models were given the same training set to ensure equal conditions.
-The results show that Logistic Regression is beaten by GBMs, which is beaten by XGBoost.
+Three models were trained on the full training set and evaluated on the test set: Logistic Regression as a baseline, a Gradient Boosting Machine (GBM), and XGBoost.
+Class imbalance (~8% defaults) was addressed via sample weighting.
+A hyperparameter search via RandomizedSearchCV was conducted for XGBoost and the resulting optimal parameters were transferred to the GBM, following the hypothesis that both models are structurally similar.

-Next, Logistic Regression and XGBoost were additionally trained on the full training set.
-The Logistic Regression still underperformed GBMs despite the larger training set, which further demonstrates the superiority of tree-based models for this task.
-The best model, XGBoost trained on the full training set, achieved an AUC of 0.782 and a recall of 0.65.
+The best model, GBM, achieved an AUC of 0.783 and a Recall of 0.65 on the test set.

 ## Files
 - `sample.csv`: a 100-row sample of the final table aggregated via SQL